lucasvegi/Elixir-Code-Smells/README.md

 [▲ back to Index](#table-of-contents)
 ___

-### Complex API error handling
+### Complex branching

 * __Category:__ Design-related smell.

+* __Note:__ Formerly known as "Complex API error handling".

-* __Problem:__ When a function assumes the responsibility of handling multiple errors returned by the same API endpoint, it can become confusing.
+* __Problem:__ When a function assumes the responsibility of handling multiple errors alone, it can increase its cyclomatic complexity (metric of control-flow) and become incomprehensible.
+This situation can configure a specific instance of "Long function", a traditional code smell, but has implications of its own.
+Under these circumstances, this function could get very confusing, difficult to maintain and test, and therefore bug-proneness.

-* __Example:__ An example of this code smell is when a function uses the ``case`` control-flow structure to handle  multiple variations of response types from an endpoint.
+* __Example:__ An example of this code smell is when a function uses the ``case`` control-flow structure or other similar constructs (e.g., ``cond``, or ``receive``) to handle multiple variations of response types returned by the same API endpoint.
 This practice can make the function more complex, long, and difficult to understand, as shown next.

   ```elixir
   def get_customer(customer_id) do